 Doing a market survey when starting any business in Nigeria is important as it lets you know if the business you’re trying to start is lucrative especially where you want it to be located or not.

 It let you understand what Nigerians basically the ones in your area can afford as regards cosmetics.
 For example, an average Nigerian living in the village cannot be able to afford expensive creams like Nivea even though they might want to buy it.

 They will rather use cheap creams like Vaseline or shea butter as they have other important needs like food to spend their money on.
 So starting a cosmetic business in areas like this might not be successful.

 Remember the customer (consumer) is king.

-Conducting a market survey before starting a business in Nigeria also gives you a picture of how Nigerians in your area think as regards their money and expenses.
+Conducting a market survey or business plan before starting a business in Nigeria also gives you a picture of how Nigerians in your area think as regards their money and expenses.

 What cosmetics products will sell to them and what cosmetics product won’t sell.